Dyalog/APLCourse/docs/Selecting-from-arrays.md

 	???+Example "Answer"
 		<ol type="a">
 		<li>
 		The shape of a scalar is an empty numeric vector.
-We can therefore use the empty numeric vector as the left argument to the reshape function:
+We can therefore use an empty numeric vector as the left argument to the reshape function:
 		```APL
 		⍬⍴v
 		```